stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 lost and fateful amulet of green jade, I merely screamed and ran away idiotically, my screams soon dissolving into peals of hysterical laughter.

-  Madness rides the star-wind&nbsp;.&nbsp;.&nbsp;. claws and teeth sharpened on centuries of corpses&nbsp;.&nbsp;.&nbsp;. dripping death astride a Bacchanale of bats from night-black ruins of buried temples of Belial.&nbsp;.&nbsp;.&nbsp;.
+  Madness rides the star-wind . . . claws and teeth sharpened on centuries of corpses . . . dripping death astride a Bacchanale of bats from night-black ruins of buried temples of Belial. . . .
 Now, as the baying of that dead, fleshless monstrosity grows louder and louder, and the stealthy whirring and flapping of those accursed web-wings circles closer and closer, I shall seek with my revolver the oblivion which is my only refuge from the unnamed and unnamable.